Isotope geochemistry: Isotopes in actinide decay chains

-Protactinium/Thorium – 231Pa / 230Th
+Protactinium/Thorium – 231Pa/230Th

 Uranium is well mixed in the ocean, and its decay produces 231Pa and 230Th at a constant activity ratio (0.093).
 The decay products are rapidly removed by adsorption on settling particles, but not at equal rates.
 231Pa has a residence equivalent to the residence time of deep water in the Atlantic basin (around 1000 yrs) but 230Th is removed more rapidly (centuries).
 Thermohaline circulation effectively exports 231Pa from the Atlantic into the Southern Ocean, while most of the 230Th remains in Atlantic sediments.
 As a result, there is a relationship between 231Pa/230Th in Atlantic sediments and the rate of overturning: faster overturning produces lower sediment 231Pa/230Th ratio, while slower overturning increases this ratio.
 The combination of δ13C and 231Pa/230Th can therefore provide a more complete insight into past circulation changes.

 Anthropogenic isotopes

 Tritium/helium-3

 Tritium was released to the atmosphere during atmospheric testing of nuclear bombs.
 Radioactive decay of tritium produces the noble gas helium-3.
 Comparing the ratio of tritium to helium-3 (3H/3He) allows estimation of the age of recent ground waters.
-A small amount of Tritium is also produced naturally by cosmic ray spallation and spontaneous ternary fission in natural uranium and thorium, but due to the relatively short half-life of Tritium and the relatively small quantities (compared to those from humandmade sources) those sources of Tritium usually play only a secondary role in the analysis of groundwater.
+A small amount of tritium is also produced naturally by cosmic ray spallation and spontaneous ternary fission in natural uranium and thorium, but due to the relatively short half-life of tritium and the relatively small quantities (compared to those from anthropogenic sources) those sources of tritium usually play only a secondary role in the analysis of groundwater.